 What exactly does this mean for business owners?
-Aside from the obvious - beef up your online presence, and in fact, lead with it, it means it’s time to investigate and master your best advertising tactic: no banner ads or pop-ups, but product reviews written by your very own customers.
+Aside from the obvious - beef up your online presence and, in fact, lead with it, it means it’s time to investigate and master your best advertising tactic: no banner ads or pop-ups.
+Still, product reviews are written by your very own customers.

 The Power & Temptation of Online Reviews